 THA.1 Demonstrate proficiency in performance or technical theatre.
-THA 234 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Final Exam Has the criterion 80% must have a 75% or better been met yet?
-Not met Two students were enrolled in this course for Fall 2019.
-Only one student completed the final assignment. - : This was purely a case of 50% not completing the assignment.
-The assignment itself does not have to be changed.
+Assessment Measures THA 234 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Final Exam Has the criterion 80% must have a 75% or better been met yet?
+Not taught this year.

 THA 499 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this year been met yet?
+Met 100% of the students met the requirements SP_Shakes_Translation.docx_1.pdf

 THA.2 Demonstrate knowledge of theatre history and dramatic literature.
-THA 363 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this semester been met yet?
-Not taught this year THA 499 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this year been met yet?
+Assessment Measures THA 363 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this semester been met yet?
+THA 499 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this year been met yet?
+Met 100% of the students met the requirements SP_Shakes_Translation.docx_1.pdf

 THA.3 Critically evaluate all aspects of theatrical production.
-THA 234 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Final Exam Has the criterion 80% must have a 75% or better been met yet?
-Not met Two students were enrolled in the course.
-Only one student completed the final assignment. - : Nothing needs to change in the assignment.
+Assessment Measures THA 234 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Final Exam Has the criterion 80% must have a 75% or better been met yet?
+Not taught this year.

 THA 363 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this semester been met yet?
-Not taught this year

 THA 499 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Has the criterion Not taught this semester been met yet?
+Met 100% of the students met the requirements.
+SP_Shakes_Translation.docx_1.pdf